3 Changes to Itemized Deductions Under Tax Reform Bill

 However, the 2017 tax reform eliminated or restricted many itemized deductions beginning in 2018 and raised the standard deduction.
 That means fewer taxpayers are likely to itemize.

-Itemized Deduction Phase Out Elimination and Major Changes
+2018 Itemized Deductions: Phase Out Elimination and Major Changes

 Prior to tax reform, taxpayers were subject to an itemized deduction phase out or limit (often called the Pease limit), which applied to certain deductions including those for home mortgage interest, state and local taxes, and charitable contributions.
 Starting in 2018, this limit has been eliminated.
 Here’s how the TCJA changes to itemized deductions have altered the tax landscape.